I Love the Internet (…and how the www taught me about horses.)

 My First Horse and the Internet

 And then I got my first computer.
 Oh boy Oh boy!
 Almost as much as horses and books and knowledge, computers flipped a switch in me.
 It was a P-75 with 8mbs of Ram and a standard 340mb HD.
 Woo Hoo!
 It was smokin!
 LOL Cost this arm and that leg.
 Or nearly $2000.00.
 Wow.
 At the time, it was Albert Einstein in a box.
 Nowadays, it’s a paperweight.
 A BIG one.
 I doubt it even ran on electricity.
-Maybe there was a coalbox in it for fuel?
+I think there was a coalbox in it for fuel?
 LOL